-- 1. The format for ePoster Presentation allows for exchange of information in an informal and interactive environment.
-The presenter delivers a short talk/demonstration, while the rest of the time is taken up by Q&A and/or discussion. - 2.
-A total of 30 minutes presentation slot is allocated per paper.
-Please prepare your presentation for about 20 minutes.
-You may utilise the remaining time for Q&A/discussion or reiterate key points of your presentation to newcomers in the audience. - 3.
+- 1. Author will be notified of their exact ePoster presentation time slot by mid-December 2023. - 2.
+The format for ePoster Presentation allows for exchange of information in an informal and interactive environment.
+The presenter delivers a short talk/demonstration, while the rest of the time is taken up by Q&A and/or discussion. - 3.
+You are advised to prepare a 15 minutes presentation (please allow 10 minutes for presentation and 5 minutes for Q&A). - 4.
 The ePoster station is similar to the graphic shown below, with a plasma screen, loaded with Windows, PowerPoint Presentation.
-You may bring your own laser pointer if desired. - 4.
-Authors should not use audio in their ePosters as the PCs provided are not equipped with sound cards/speakers. - 5.
-Be ready to engage with interested viewers during your presentation time.
+You may bring your own laser pointer if desired.

+5. Authors should not use audio in their ePosters as the PCs provided are not equipped with sound cards/speakers.

+6. Be ready to engage with interested viewers during your presentation time.
 Speak to passersby, and ask an introductory question to gauge how much interest or background the viewer has in your presentation.